NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Individual Findings
 -----------------------
 Select an aggregated finding in the left panel, to bring up information about the specific assets with that finding in the Individual Findings Panel.
-Information about the Asset, Rule, Action, Last Modified Date, and applicable STIG or STIGs can be found in the default columns, with addional Review info in the expanding Rows.
+Information about the Asset, Rule, Last Changed Date, and applicable STIG or STIGs can be found in the default columns, with additional Review info in the expanding Rows.

 This section of the Report can be exported on its own.